Logo for Healing Hearts Counseling

 When people think of trauma, they often imagine war, violence or life-threatening events.

-But trauma can also be quiet.
+But trauma can also be: Quiet.
 Subtle.
 Repetitive.

 You might not have been abused.
 Your parents provided for you: food, clothes, a roof over your head.
 But something still wasn’t right.